uva-cs/dsa2/syllabus.md

 ### No help on quizzes or exams

 It would probably go without saying if we didn't say it, but no assistance may be given or received on any supervised evaluation or online quiz unless specifically announced otherwise by the professor (or another proctor of the evaluation).

-### Use of Generative AI Tools

-You may use generative AI tools in certain contexts in this class:

-- Problem sets: you may use generative AI on the problem sets.
-HOWEVER, working through the problem sets is the main way to learn how to solve these types of problems, and you will need to learn how to solve the problems for the quizzes, which are 60% of your grade (each problem set is only 2% of your grade).
-If you do not learn how to do the problem sets, you will not do well on the quizzes.
-   - You ***MUST*** cite what source you used, such as: `Intelligent Sage 3, version 3.1.
-Accessed from http://intelligentsage.com`.
-Failure to cite the use of the tool as a source is a serious violation of academic integrity.
-   - Additionally, please include a brief description of how you used the tool.
-Please include the prompt or prompts you gave the tool.
-- Programming assignments: similar to to problem sets, you will not learn the material unless you work through it.
-There will also be questions on the quizzes to check this!
-- Quizzes: these are written, and thus no generative AI will be available

 ### Consequences of Dishonesty